 My mom, who has absolutely zero interest in Game of Thrones and makes fun of us for being obsessed with it, screamed “SPOILER!”

-My mom is such a Psycho nerd that even a movie which was 90 solid minutes of directors, film critics, professors, and assorted nerds discussing a 3 minute scene left her wanting more.
+My mom is such a Psycho fanatic that even a movie which was 90 solid minutes of directors, film critics, professors, and assorted nerds discussing a 3 minute scene left her wanting more.

 “They never mentioned that Janet Leigh’s eyes aren’t dilated after she’s dead!” she said.
 “That’s medically wrong!
 That’s a great piece of trivia!”